jenssegers/laravel-rollbar/README.md

 Rollbar error monitoring integration for Laravel projects.
 This library will add a listener to Laravel's logging component.
 All Rollbar messages will be pushed onto Laravel's queue system, so that they can be processed in the background without slowing down the application.
 Laravel's session data will also be sent to Rollbar.

+Rollbar error monitoring integration for Laravel projects.
+This library adds a listener to Laravel's logging component.
+Laravel's session information will be sent in to Rollbar, as well as some other helpful information such as 'environment', 'server', and 'session'.

 ![rollbar](https://d37gvrvc0wt4s1.cloudfront.net/static/img/features-dashboard1.png?ts=1361907905)

 Installation